-Chances are, if you’re a service based professional, you’re looking for ways to enhance your customer and audience experience.
-Little things you can do to surprise and delight them.
+Chances are, if you’re a service based professional, you’re looking for ways to surprise and delight your customers; little things you can do to enhance their experience.
 It’s not an easy task and much like the blogs you read, it’s likely been done before.

 What hasn’t been done before is the way YOU do it.

 It’s not enough these days to just provide a good service.
 You have to do something else—something more—to be remembered, keep people coming back, and get them talking about you.
 If you’re a restaurant, you can’t just sell tasty food, a hotel can’t just sell affordable rooms.
 You need to provide an experience, not just a service.